tramitit/guides/en/austria/id_card_loss_report.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Notify authorities & apply for a replacement ID card in Austria to prevent identity theft.
-Learn the process, required documents, and waiting times.
+description: Learn the steps to report your lost/stolen ID card in Austria and apply for a replacement.
+Prevent identity theft by following this essential procedure.
 draft: false
-meta_title: 'Lost or Stolen ID Card Reporting in Austria: Procedure & Providers'
+meta_title: How to Report and Replace a Lost or Stolen ID Card in Austria
-title: 'Lost or Stolen ID Card Reporting in Austria: Procedure & Providers'
+title: How to Report and Replace a Lost or Stolen ID Card in Austria
 translationKey: austria-id_card_loss_report
 ---

 ## Description
 ### What is it?